Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 Metrics produced within this framework may create security issues.

 Security considerations mentionned in {{RFC6349}} remain valid for QUIC Throughput testing.
-In particular, as QUIC encrypts traffic over UDP, QUIC Throughput testing may appears as a denial-of-service attack.
+In particular, as QUIC encrypts traffic over UDP, QUIC Throughput testing may appear as a denial-of-service attack.
 Cooperation between the end-user customer and the network provider is thus required.

 ## 0-RTT attack
-In practice, a QUIC Throughput test probably implements a control channel to control the test and one or more througput channels to send data.
+In practice, a QUIC Throughput test probably implements a control channel to control the test and one or more throughput channels to send data.
 The control channel would serve to authenticate the TTD, request a test session through some throughput channels, and exchange test results.
 As 0-RTT packets are vulnerable to replay attacks {{RFC9001}}, 0-RTT packets MUST not be used by a TTD client initiating a control channel to a TTD server.